-At a high level, the CEDR Program requires the use of data to identify members with diabetes, asthma, and/or COPD and prioritize which members are in most need of help with managing their chronic conditions.
-The program also requires that providers design and implement an intervention, to help members get their chronic conditions under control, that aligns with one of five areas set forth by Colorado Access.
+The C3EDR Program requires the use of data to identify members with diabetes, asthma, and/or COPD and prioritize which members are in most need of help with managing their chronic conditions.
+The intervention should align with one of five areas set forth by Colorado Access.